maelansecu/maelansecu.github.io/articles/how_do_french_protesters.md

 Well, it's quite a complicated question. <br>
 But we need to put a little context : <br>
 - First, in France, there are several Unions.
 But according to [this article](https://dares.travail-emploi.gouv.fr/donnees/la-syndicalisation), only 10.3% of public & private workers were members of one in 2019.
-The biggest Union for public/private workers is CFDT, which stands for French Confederation for Labor Democracy.
+The biggest Union for public/private workers is CFDT, which stands for French Democratic Confederation for Labor (FDCL).